 How do They Work?

 The investors will then buy the coin and create a buzz in the community for the new currency.
 These investors, also called whales, will use social media platforms to sell the idea of the new coin to unsuspecting new investors.
-Once they have a fair amount of the crypto, they bring in new investors who then raise the coin’s price by causing a purchasing frenzy.
+Once they have a fair amount of the crypto, they bring in new investors who raise the coin’s price by causing a purchasing frenzy.

 The whales usually set a target price for the coin, and once it hits the target, they begin selling their assets, which makes the price fall.
-Some of the players will start selling off their coins once the coin hits a high point – signaling the start of the dumping period.
+Some players will start selling off their coins once the coin hits a high point – signaling the start of the dumping period.
 Dumping can take any time between a few seconds and a few hours.
 The players’ vital task is to sell small amounts of the coins as quickly as they can without dragging the price down until they are all out.

 Once the players are out, a panic sell starts.
 Since these investors control most of the asset’s volume, the price starts to fall once they all sell their cryptos.
 Panic sellers now start realizing that their sell orders aren’t getting filled, and they will sell below the market value to get out, which can lead to the coin’s value plummeting drastically.
-New investors are left with the dumped assets that are of little importance to them.
+New investors are left with dumped assets of little importance to them.

-Although the players stand to gain the most, thanks to their capital and knowledge, other investors can also make some profit from the pump and dump schemes.
+Although the players stand to gain the most, thanks to their capital and knowledge, other investors can also make some profit from the pump-and-dump schemes.
 A quick guide to making some profits is to buy a coin prepped for a pump and a dump, be on the lookout for early signs of dumping, and sell your assets early enough to gain something from it.

 The Fear of Missing Out